CFPA Strategic Plan

 Tia Shimada, MPH, Managing Nutrition Policy Advocate, Team Lead: Breakfast, Summer, Research & DataOffice 510.433.1122 ext.
 109, email@example.com

-Tia's work focuses on issues of access, participation, and nutritional quality primarily in the school breakfast and summer nutrition programs.
-Tia co-coordinates the BreakfastFirst Campaign and contributes to CFPA's data analyses that examine impacts of the federal nutrition programs, particularly CalFresh.
+Tia coordinates CFPA's efforts on issues related to child nutrition.
+In particular, her work focuses on access, participation, and nutritional quality with respect to the school breakfast and summer nutrition programs.
+Tia oversees CFPA's research agenda, including data analyses that examine the impacts of the federal nutrition programs.
 She received her Master of Public Health at UC Berkeley through the Public Health Nutrition Program.
 Tia began with CFPA as a graduate student intern in 2008 and joined the staff in 2009.

 Jeannie Wakamatsu, MPH, RD Nutrition Policy AdvocateOffice 213.482.8200 ext.
 207, firstname.lastname@example.org